This article was updated as of August 26, 2022.

 Know Your Data

 It may seem obvious, but the first step in protecting data is knowing where it is.
 Data is created in many forms, from emails and documents to process logs and sensor information.
 As farmers and ranchers become more reliant on digitized data, they become more vulnerable to cyberattacks.
-The size of your operation is irrelevant as hackers often infiltrate smaller operations to reach their larger objective.
-The Target hack is such an example, where hackers broke in via an HVAC client company, using a phishing email to install malware.
+The size of your operation is irrelevant, as hackers often infiltrate smaller operations to reach their larger objective.
+The Target hack is an example where hackers broke in via an HVAC client company, using a phishing email to install malware.

 Some data may reside in the cloud.
 If so, how does your cloud service provider manage your data?
 Perhaps other third parties have access to data for analysis and visualization?